maerory/h-crossing/README.md

 A PLACE 3a
 ```

 Lines starting with `#` and blank lines are ignored.
+Turn order is determined by the player field on each line — no alternation required.

 Run it: